xetdata/xet-core/README.md

 # Git-Xet: Scale Git to Terabyte-sized Repos

-Git Xet is a plugin for git that allows git repositories to scale to terabytes of data.
+Git-Xet is a plugin for git that allows git repositories to scale to terabytes of data.

 ## Design Goals

-### Binary Content Deduplication
+### Content Deduplication

-Binary content is deduplicated across commits, files, and blocks of identical content in otherwise different files.
+Content -- both binary and larger text-based files -- are deduplicated across commits, files, and blocks of identical content in otherwise different files.
 This allows git to efficiently work with repositories containing large datasets that evolve over time.
-See our paper at CIDR 2023, [Git is for Data](https://www.cidrdb.org/cidr2023/papers/p43-low.pdf), for more information on the technical details of this process.
+See our blog post [here](https://about.xethub.com/blog/git-is-for-data-published-in-cidr-2023) for more information on the technical details of this process, including a link to our CIDR 2023 paper.

 ### Ease of Use

-Once a repo is set up to use git-xet, nothing more is required.
+Once a repo is set up to use Git-Xet, nothing more is required.
 No per-file configuration or tracking is necessary.

 ### Scalability